Lathashree01/ClinicalRE_n2c2/readme.md

 > You have to conduct NER first to get all entities, then run this package to get the end-to-end relation extraction results

 - data format
-> see sample_data dir (train.tsv and test.tsv) for the train and test data format
+> See sample_data dir (train.tsv and test.tsv) for the train and test data format

 > The sample data is a small subset of the data prepared from the 2018 umass made1.0 challenge corpus